For some children, growing pains are a part of growing up.

 Parents should keep in mind that growing pains are normal occurrences.
 To alleviate your child’s discomfort, try:

-Medicine — Acetaminophen (Tylenol) or ibuprofen is recommended if pain lasts longer than 30 minutes.
+- Medicine — Acetaminophen (Tylenol) or ibuprofen (Motrin) is recommended if pain lasts longer than 30 minutes.

 Research has shown that daily stretching exercises can prevent most growing pains.
 Have someone teach you and your child how to stretch the quads, hamstrings and calf muscles.
 Stretch each muscle several times every day.
 The best time often is before the time of day growing pains usually occur.
 Also, be sure your child gets enough calcium in his or her diet.
 Daily vitamin D3 supplementation may also help.